okfn/ckanext-socrata/README.md

 ## Copying and License

-This material is copyright (c) Open Knowledge International.
+This material is copyright (c) Open Knowledge Foundation.

 It is open and licensed under the GNU Affero General Public License (AGPL) v3.0 whose full text may be found at: